Virginia HVAC Training Schools & Certification

 Air Conditioning and Refrigeration, Certificate (33 to 34 credits) – Students gain skills such as servicing, maintaining, repairing, and installation of HVAC/R equipment.
 This program includes all courses mentioned above with the addition of air conditioning and refrigeration controls; basic technical mathematics; and introduction to physics.

-Air Conditioning and Refrigeration, AAS (67 to 68 credits) – Students are provided with the skills that lead them to leadership positions in the HVAC/R industry.
-All the courses mentioned above are included in the curriculum, with the addition of the following: heat loads and psychrometrics; heat pumps; advanced troubleshooting and service; introduction to communication; air conditioning systems; gas-fired warm air furnaces; and hydronics and zoning.
+Air Conditioning and Refrigeration, AAS (61 – 64 credits) – Students are provided with the skills that lead them to leadership positions in the HVAC/R industry.
+All the courses mentioned above are included in the curriculum, including the following: heat loads and psychrometrics; heat pumps; advanced troubleshooting and service; introduction to communication; air conditioning systems; gas-fired warm air furnaces; and hydronics and zoning.

 Upon completing any of the above programs, students will be well-equipped to work in the HVAC/R field.